AYCHL/AYCHL.github.io/README.md

    For create new attack method or create new atack for begin with different site <br/> Go to UI panel.. your_ip/UI.. e.x 192.168.2.2/UI <br/>
-   UI Login credentials. username: proxior@dns and password: proxior@dns <br/>
+   UI Login credentials. username: aychl@dns and password: aycl@dns <br/>
    Presse clear in UI panel.
-Now proxior delete all data and start from begin <br/> <br/>
+Now aychl delete all data and start from begin <br/> <br/>

    For view steal accounts go to UI panel </br>